MannyD95/Storytime/README.md

 As of writing, it is not hosted publically, so to run the app you would need to clone the repo locally and input a secret key and your own OpenAI API key

 ## Future Considerations/Roadmap <br>
-As I become more skilled, I want to make this program more feature-complete, this will involve: <br>
+I want to make this program more feature-complete, this will involve: <br>
 > ability to fine tune narrative text based on reading level
 >
 > incorporating AI image generation in combintion with text generation to remove the need for uploading and become one-button operational